002ayush/Design-Patterns/README.md

 ### (1) Creational Design Pattern -> These are the design patterns which is used for creating Objects .
 It focuses on creation of the objects.

-    (a) Singleton Design Pattern - This is the dwsign Pattern which focusses on creational of single Object that is used throughout the project .
+Singleton Design Pattern - This is the dwsign Pattern which focusses on creational of single Object that is used throughout the project .
 This means the same object is used .

 There are multiple ways to break the Singleton Design Pattern -
 1) Reflextion API - Through Creating the ObjectOutput Stream and Object input Stream to break the singleton design pattern.